SyncfusionExamples/How-to-change-the-orientation-rotating-in-WPF-SfDataGrid/README.md

       </Grid>
 </ControlTemplate>
  ```
-When rotating SfDataGrid panel into 270 degree, **GridCell** content changed as Vertical.
+When rotating DataGrid panel into 270 degree, **GridCell** content changed as Vertical.
 To display the cell content’s horizontally, you can rotate the GridCell content into 90 degree using rotate transformation by customizing GridCell style (GridCellStyle).
 Refer the following code example to rotate the GridCell content by customizing GridCell style (**GridCellStyle**).

  ```xml
  <ControlTemplate x:Key="ValidationToolTipTemplate">